PART TEN: PAYMENTS AND COLLECTION

 Time for paying interest, linkage differentials or fine

 192A.
-The time for the payment of interest, linkage differentials and interest or fines,
+The time for the payment of interest, linkage differentials and interest

 which the assessee must pay under the provisions of this Ordinance, shall be